 While the Langtang Valley is known as a moderate trek crossing Ganja La Pass is known for being one of the toughest passes to cross in Nepal.
 However, the views from the pass are the best in Langtang.

 Though a guide is not mandatory and many people trek Langtang without a guide I would strongly advise anyone considering the Ganja La Pass Trek to take a guide and porter.
 There's camping equipment needed.
-The pass itself is tough and there's even a ladder in place these days to get over one part.
+The pass itself is tough and there's even a ladder in place these days to get over one section.

 Tent on the Ganja La High Camp

-The highest pass on is indeed the Ganga La Pass at 5122m.
+The highest pass is indeed the Ganga La Pass at 5122m.
 There's also Kyanjin Ri (4300m) and or Tserko Ri (4984m) to climb which adds to this treks challenging aspect.